conor1982/Iris_Project_2020/README.md

 6. Scatter plot of each variable
 7. Summary of overall analysis
 8. References

-1. Research the Data
+## 1. Research the Data
-•	Irish Data Set
+*	Irish Data Set
-•	Background to the data set
+*	Background to the data set
-•	What is in the data – subject of the data
+*	What is in the data – subject of the data
-•	Who did the research
+*	Who did the research
-•	Write summary about dataset
+*	Write summary about dataset
-•	References
+*	References

 ## 2. Iris Dataset
-•	Download into github
+*	Download into github
-•	Data checks Rows, Data types, empty values ,count of variables etc. –script
+*	Data checks Rows, Data types, empty values ,count of variables etc. –script
-•	References
+*	References

 ## 3. Python Libaries
-•	List of libraries to be used
+*	List of libraries to be used
-•	Software used
+*	Software used
-•	Summary (why they were used features)
+*	Summary (why they were used features)
-•	Check –script
+*	Data Check –script
-•	References
+*	References

 ## 4. Summarise Data
-•	Descriptive summary of data (Pandas) –script (function with argument)?
+*	Descriptive summary of data (Pandas) –script (function with argument)?
-•	Max mean min range for data, outliers boxplot?
+*	Max mean min range for data, outliers boxplot?
-•	Summarise all
+*	Summarise all
-•	Summarise each variable – variable for each group script
+*	Summarise each variable – variable for each group script
-•	Append to text file summary – out put redirection script
+*	Append to text file summary – out put redirection script

 ## 5. Histograms
-•	Save Histogram of each variable to png – script
+*	Save Histogram of each variable to png – script
-•	Overlap Histograms to show frequency of each variable – script
+*	Overlap Histograms to show frequency of each variable – script
-•	References
+*	References

 ## 6. Scatter plots
-•	Scatter plots for each variable – script
+*	Scatter plots for each variable – script
-•	Sepal Width v sepal length
+*	Sepal Width v sepal length
-•	Petal width v petal length
+*	Petal width v petal length
-•	Pair plot?
+*	Pair plot?
 Might use as part of summary
-•	References
+*	References

 ## 7. References
-•	Appendix of each ref with num
+*	Appendix of each ref with num
-•	Links to references
+*   Links to references